bulib/dataWebsite/manage/metadata.md

 | ------------  | ----- | ---- | ----------- | -----------|
 | OPEN_DT 	| Case open date | Date (mm/dd/yyyy <br/> hh:mm:ss AM/PM) | NA | (BLANK) |

 The table above quickly conveys a lot of useful information.
-According to the table, the variable name OPEN_DT is more fully explained as case open date, and we'd expect to find it in data-time data in the data set.
-Without this, we'd have to contact the creator of the data set to ask "what does OPEN_DT stand for?", which makes it more time consuming for everyone involved.
+According to the table, the variable name OPEN_DT is a case open date, and we'd expect to find it in data-time data <<suggestion: do you mean data-time format?>> in the data set.
+Without this, we'd have to contact the creator of the data set to ask "What does OPEN_DT stand for?", which makes it more time consuming for everyone involved.

 Other information to include with your data set might be: